ykotseruba/JAAD/README.md

 <a name="license"></a>
 ## License
-This project, which includes videos, annotations and supporting code, is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The video clips are licensed under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).